 - Electives (28 weeks)

 - Complete Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) certification courses (BLS-001 and ACLS-001) in order to obtain and maintain current ACLS certification.
 If ACLS certification expires, the student is responsible for the cost of additional testing.
 Current Basic Life Support (BLS) provider card is not required for ACLS; however, students are expected to be proficient in BLS skills and to pass BLS-001.

 Medical students officially become graduates of the Larner College of Medicine upon degree conferral.

 Policy Elaboration and Procedures

-Please note that federal education loans are calculated and disbursed on a semester basis and require students to be enrolled in a minimum of 6 semester credits at all times to be considered eligible.
+Please note that federal education loans are calculated and disbursed on a semester basis and require students to be enrolled at least half time to be considered eligible.
 The LCOM academic year is divided into two semesters

 Applicability of the Policy

 Important Graduation Information - UVM Office of the Registrar

 Related Liaison Committee on Medical Education (LCME) Standard(s)

 - 3.1 Resident Participation in Medical Student Education